wp-plugins/subscribe2/ReadMe.txt

 * Added ability to bulk unsubscribe a list of emails pasted into manage window
 * Define number of subscribers in Manage window
 * Added options for admin emails when public users subscribe or unsubscribe
+* Fixed bug that prevented sending of Reminder emails from Manage->Subscribers

 Version 4.11 by Matthew Robinson